 Solo living is on the rise – but it’s not a lifestyle that everyone understands.
-In fact, there are probably more misperceptions about living alone then any other lifestyle, despite it being an increasing common – and even preferred – way to live.
+In fact, there are probably more misperceptions about living alone than any other lifestyle, even though it’s an increasingly common way to live.

-As people who live alone, we spend a lot of time explaining ourselves – and while we’ll probably smile and answer your questions politely, it can sometimes feel like having the same conversation over and over again.
+That means those of us who do it spend a lot of time explaining ourselves.
+We’ll probably smile and answer your questions politely – but it can sometimes feel like having the same conversation over and over again.

-The joy of running a blog and an online community, is that you can use them to set the record straight.
+The joy of running a blog and an online community, is being able to set the record straight.
 So we asked people who live alone to tell us the things they secretly wished their friends and family knew about their lives.

 Here’s what they said.

-Loneliness is more common when living alone doesn’t feel like a choice (for example, following a bereavement), or where physical or mental health make it hard to socialise.
-However, for every person who feels this way, there are many others who feel able to bring the right level of connection into their solo lives.
+Loneliness does happen, and we know it’s more common when living alone doesn’t feel like a choice (for example, following a bereavement), or where physical or mental health make it hard to socialise.
+But for every person who regularly feels this way, there are many others who feel loneliness rarely, if at all.

 In other words, we may be lonely, or we may not, depending on our circumstances.
-But unless we’ve explicitly told you that we are struggling, then there is a good chance that you’re worrying when you don’t need to be – and that we’re actually connected, happy, and loving our solo lives!
+Unless we’ve explicitly told you that we are struggling, then you may be worrying when you don’t need to be.
+It’s all too possible that we’re actually connected, happy, and loving our solo lives!

 Here’s the thing – it’s easy to idolise other people’s lives.
-Alongside ‘aren’t you lonely?,’ another common response to telling someone we live alone is ‘you’re so lucky’ – usually accompanied with something like ‘it must be nice not to have any responsibilities.’
-This can feel like a backhanded compliment, for several reasons.
+Alongside ‘aren’t you lonely?,’ we also hear ‘you’re so lucky’ quite a lot.
+When accompanied with ‘it must be nice not to have any responsibilities,’ it can feel like a particularly backhanded compliment.

-Secondly, it grates when you imply that are lives are somehow more carefree or less taxing than yours.
-We may not have children living at home (at least not all of the time), but that doesn’t mean we don’t have responsibilities.
-We may have demanding careers, and we are also more likely than those in couples / families to be called to support family members who need care, to step in as babysitters for nieces and nephews, and to play active roles in our communities.
-Our lives may look different to yours, but that does not make them any less demanding.
+Secondly, it grates when you imply that our lives are somehow more carefree or less taxing than yours.
+We may not have children living at home (at least not all of the time), but we still have responsibilities.
+We’re solely responsible for our households, our finances, and our lives.
+We may have demanding careers.
+We are more likely than those in couples / families to be called on to support family members who need care, to step in as babysitters for nieces and nephews, and we often play active roles in our communities.
+Our lives may look different to yours, but that does not make them any less full of responsibility.

 The vast majority of people who live alone are also single.
 That means that we’re used to hearing the usual questions.
 How are our love lives?
 Are we seeing anyone?
 Have we found anyone yet?